elfenware/obliviate/README.md

 ## Description

-Obliviate does not store your passwords, but gives them to you when you need them.
+Obliviate does not store your passwords but gives them to you when you need them.
 How?

 It asks you for two things: